berb/nodejs-talk-chaosseminar/README.md

 # nodejs-talk-chaosseminar

-A  introduction talk to node.js, JavaScript and the basics of event-driven, asynchronous programming.
+An introduction talk to node.js, JavaScript and the basics of event-driven, asynchronous programming.
 The slides are in English, the presentation has been in given in German, though.

 This talk took place on the February 13th,2012 in Ulm, Germany.